-- - $\boxtimes$ (a) the risk is a large risk as referred to in Article 176(2); $\boxtimes$ - (ab) the risk, within the meaning of Article 1 (1), is covered by a single contract at an overall premium and for the same period by two or more insurance undertakings, hereinafter referred to as "eo-insurers", each for its own partz.
+- 1. This Directive shall apply only to those Community co-insurance operations ⊠ which shall be those co-insurance operations which relate to one or more risks classified in classes 3 to 16 of point A of Annex I and ⊠ which satisfy the following conditions: - \boxtimes (a) the risk is a large risk as referred to in Article 176(2); \boxtimes - (ab) the risk, within the meaning of Article 1 (1), is covered by a single contract at an overall premium and for the same period by two or more insurance undertakings, hereinafter referred to as "co-insurers", each for its own part.
+So as 'co-insurers', So one of these undertakings shall be So them being So the leading insurer So insurance undertaking So ; - (\underline{bc}) the risk is situated within the Community; - (ed) for the purpose of covering this \boxtimes the \bigotimes risk, the leading insurer is authorized in accordance with the conditions laid down in the First Coordination Directive, i.e. he \boxtimes insurance undertaking \bigotimes is treated as if he \boxtimes it \bigotimes were the insurer \boxtimes insurance undertaking \bigotimes covering the whole risk;

-i as 'co-insurers',

-one of these undertakings shall be

-them being

-the leading insurer

-insurance undertaking

-i ;

-- (bc) the risk is situated within the Community;

-- (ed) for the purpose of covering this ⊠ the ⊠ risk, the leading insurer is authorized in accordance with the conditions laid down in the First Coordination Directive, i.e. he ⊠ insurance undertaking ⊠ is treated as if he ⊠ it ⊠ were the insurer ⊠ insurance undertaking ⊠ covering the whole risk;

-- (de) at least one of the co-insurers participates in the contract by means of ⊠ through ⊠ a head office, agency or a branch established in a Member State other than that of the leading insurer ⊠ insurance undertaking ⊠;

-- (ef) the leading insurer insurance undertaking I fully assumes the leader's role in co-insurance practice and in particular determines the terms and conditions of insurance and rating.
+- (ef) the leading insurer \boxtimes insurance undertaking \bigotimes fully assumes the leader's role in co-insurance practice and in particular determines the terms and conditions of insurance and rating.

-OJ No L 228, 16, 8, 1973, p.
-3.
+72 OJ No L 228, 16.
+8. 1973, p.

-▼ 78/473/EEC Art.
+◆ 78/473/EEC Art.
 1(1) (adapted)